Program of the Nano Challenges

 - What information is obtained from your concept and how does this possibly influence decision-making?

-- What is the 'script' of your concept?
-Read the theory section from phase 4 again, if necessary.
+- What is the ‘script’ of your concept?
+Read the theory section of phase 4 again, if necessary.

-Process the insights obtained in your presentation.
-Translate the problems you have not been able to address in a redesign into recommendations for future research.
+Process the obtained insights in your presentation.
+Translate the problems you failed to address in a redesign into recommendations for future research.

-Reflect on your process during the nano challenge and incorporate the insights into the presentation.
-Talk to your group to go through the reflection together.
+Reflect on your process during the nano-challenge and incorporate the insights into the presentation.
+Have a conversation with your group to go through the reflection together.
 Some points we would like to hear from you are: